YanXuVanderbilt/xuy19-EECE4371/final/README.md

 ## Expected Results

 After the client begins to run, everything is automatic.
-Check Server's output to see the training results.
+Check server's output to see the training results.
 One thing to notice is that sometimes when a single client gets connected to server too long it might block the TCP connection.
-Soif you want to use multiple clients, you should try to connect at least 2 clients to the server within 30s.
+So if you want to use multiple clients, you should try to connect at least 2 clients to the server within 30s.